wayke-se/components-react/README.md

   * `onClickSearchItem` - Function that can be provided that will be triggered once a item is clicked.
   * `modifyDocumentTitleSearch` - Set custom document title
   * `displayBranchName` - Displays branch name on product cards

+### Notes on MarketCode
+`marketCode` defines what langugage that will be used (defaults to `SE` - Swedish).
+Other things that `marketCode` will effect:
+- `SE` will exclude the filter `odometerReadingValueInKm` and instead use `mileage`, while `NO` will do the opposite.
+The difference between the two filters are the unit used.
+For `odometerReadingValueInKm` the unit is kilometer, while `mileage` is kilometer/10 (Scandinavian miles)

 ## Types